nikitavoloboev/data/education/education.md

 Due to [my unpleasant time in university](university.md), I am building [Learn Anything](../ideas/learn-anything.md) to improve learning and using knowledge gained to build great things.
 One big thing I took away from my time with official education is it's never worth stressing over it.

+There is [more and more homeschoolers](https://twitter.com/fatherhoodninja/status/1507112802879737864) for good reason.
+There should be more tools built for them.
+Tools like [Primer](https://primer.com/), [Khan Academy](https://www.khanacademy.org/) & [Learney](https://www.learney.me).

 ## Notes

 - Try to use multiple aspects of your brain at once when learning.
 One of the best "learn about learning" lessons I ever had was studying jazz theory.
 My teacher used a four-way method of learning chords - say the name of the chord, visualize it on the keyboard, feel the shape your hands make to play the chord, and listen to the sound of the chord.
 I've applied this sort of approach to all sorts of skills since then.